Influencer Cartels: Online Appendix: Data Collection

 \subsection{Telegram Cartel History}

 We collected Telegram cartel interaction history for 9 cartels: 6 general cartels (1K, 5K, 10K, 30K, 50K, 100K) and 3 topic cartels (fashion \& beauty, health \& fitness, travel \& food).
 The 9 cartels were formed the earliest in August 2017 (10K and 50K) and the latest in February 2018 (5K).
-We downloaded the data in June 2020.
+We downloaded the data in July 2020.
 In June 2020 all cartels had new posts.
 The Telegram cartel interaction history consists of three pieces of information: Telegram username, Instagram post shortcode, and time.
 The interaction history tells us which Telegram user, added when, and which Instagram post to the cartel.
 According to the cartel rules, this information allows to determine which cartel member has to comment and like which post.
-This is because one has to comment and like five posts by other users directly preceding one’s own.
+This is because one has to comment and like at least five posts by other users directly preceding one’s own.